apache/gravitino/docs/gravitino-server-config.md

 - **ASYNC_SHARED**: This mode employs a shared queue and dispatcher for asynchronous event processing.
 It prevents the main process from being blocked, though there's a risk events might be dropped if not promptly consumed.
 Sharing a dispatcher can lead to poor isolation in case of slow listeners.

 - **ASYNC_ISOLATED**: Events are processed asynchronously, with each listener having its own dedicated queue and dispatcher thread.
-This approach offers better isolation with separate dispatchers but at the expense of multiple queues and dispatchers.
+This approach offers better isolation but at the expense of multiple queues and dispatchers.

 For more details, please refer to the definition of the plugin.